-At this time, the school believes it is imperative to focus on building a strong foundation that will provide Ivy Classical Academy students the best possible environment for learning and growing.
+At this time, we believe it is imperative for the school to focus on building a strong foundation that will provide Ivy Classical Academy students the best possible environment for learning and growing.
 As such, the school will not be looking to implement any additional student programs at this time.